steelbrain/link-tilde/README.md

-# Tilde-Imports
+# Link-Tilde

-Tilde imports creates a symlink in `node_modules/~` to your configured directory, so you don't have to do voodoo to get ESLint, Flowtype and Babel to get nicer import paths.
+Link Tilde creates a symlink in `node_modules/~` to your configured directory, so you don't have to do voodoo to get ESLint, Flowtype and Babel to get nicer import paths.

 ### Installation

 ```
-npm install --save tilde-imports
+npm install --save link-tilde
 ```

 ### Usage